freire9/InCA-POP/README.md

 ##  How to install it

-InCA-POP is a web application developed in sveltekit, so it does not require installation and can be found [here](https://inca-pop.vercel.app/).
+InCA-Pop is a web application developed in sveltekit, so it does not require installation and can be found [here](https://inca-pop.vercel.app/).
 On the other hand, if you want to mount your own version on a server you must follow the following steps:

 1. Clone this repository.